doctb/pico8-node-builder/README.md

 ## Usage

 - Place a `.p8` cartridge at the root of the folder.
 This file will be overwrited when building.
-An initial cartride is necessary since its header and footer are never modified.
+This initial cartride is required since header and footer are never changed.
 - Put your code in `.lua` files in `src` folder.
-- List your project file in `src/build.json`.
-They will be concatenated in this order.
+- In `src/build.js` edit your cartridge filename and list your project files.
+They will be concatenated in their order of entry.
-- `npm run watch` (or use shortcuts scripts `watch.bat` or `watch.sh`).
-Whenever a source files changes, the cartridge is automatically rebuilt.
+- `npm run watch` (or use shortcuts `watch.bat` or `watch.sh`): whenever a source files changes the cartridge is automatically rebuilt.

 ### Example

-- You can check helloWorld branch.
+- You can check the [helloWorld](https://github.com/doctb/pico8-node-builder/tree/helloWorld) branch.